-At Shoreline Financial Advisors, we employ an evidence-based investment philosophy.
-In other words, we are service oriented, not sales driven.
+At Shoreline Financial Advisors, we apply an evidence-based investment philosophy.
+In other words, we are service focused, not sales driven.

 - Invest in the latest trends.

-- Concentrate portfolios in a few “great ideas.”
+- Set portfolios in a few “great ideas.”

 - Trade frequently looking for the next big growth story.

 - Accept incentives or bonuses to sell certain investment products.

 - Minimize expenses by finding the lowest cost investment vehicles that are most effective.

 - Increase the chances of good performance by investing in strategies and premiums that have been researched over long periods of time (see below).

 Our investment philosophy is governed by systematic, evidence-based dimensions of expected return.
 These systems are robust, cost-effective, sensible, and durable across geographic markets.